ComfyUI-Workflow/awesome-comfyui/README.md

 - [**SwD Preset Selector for ComfyUI**](https://github.com/YaroslavIv/comfyui_swd): The SwD Preset Selector is a custom node for ComfyUI that provides a simple way to select predefined SwD configurations.
 - [**ComfyUI-Batch-Process**](https://github.com/Zar4X/ComfyUI-Batch-Process): A collection of nodes for batch processing texts and images in ComfyUI
 - [**ComfyUI Extended**](https://github.com/rookiepsi/comfyui-extended): Nodes for ComfyUI that extend the core functionality without adding extra dependencies.
+- [**ComfyUI_format-lora-stack**](https://github.com/mobilehacker/ComfyUI_format-lora-stack): Simple node to convert lora_stack output into string to generate a1111-style lora strength output text, like <lora:name:0.69>.
+Used to include your Lora names from Lora Stack in text input-output nodes and so on.
 - [**mpx-comfyui-nodes**](https://github.com/withmpx/mpx-comfyui-nodes): This Module provides nodes to allow the development of 3D Generative AI workflows that use the MasterpieceX Python SDK.
 - [**NodeSimpleExecutor**](https://github.com/KERRY-YUAN/ComfyUI_Simple_Executor): This node package contains automatic sampler setting according to model name in ComfyUI, adjusting image size according to specific constraints and some other nodes.
 - [**ComfyUI-api-tools**](https://github.com/brantje/ComfyUI-api-tools): Adds extra API functionallity and prometheus endpoint
 - [**ComfyUI-Prompt-Formatter**](https://github.com/xLegende/ComfyUI-Prompt-Formatter): This repository contains custom nodes for ComfyUI designed to help structure, filter, and generate text prompts using categorized tag definitions stored in a YAML file.
+- [**ComfyUI_ZIM**](https://github.com/judian17/ComfyUI_ZIM): The unofficial implementation of ZIM in ComfyUI
 - [**ComfyUI_PerpCFG**](https://github.com/bvhari/ComfyUI_PerpCFG): Perpendicular CFG for reducing oversaturation issues with high guidance scale values.
 - [**ComfyUI_CFGStar**](https://github.com/bvhari/ComfyUI_CFGStar): A per channel implementation of the scaled CFG from this paper: [a/https://arxiv.org/abs/2503.18886](https://arxiv.org/abs/2503.18886)
 - [**Comfy UI Online Loaders**](https://github.com/yolanother/DTAIComfyLoaders): Nodes: Submit Image (Parameters), Submit Image.
 A collection of loaders that use a shared common online data source rather than relying on the files to be present locally.